This Tutorial works through the ideas at Leaflet

 with holes using this method; use SpatialPolygons

-instead.We will concentrate on using sf
+instead.We will concentrate on using sf data into

-.
-We may explore maps()
+leaflet.
+We may explore maps() objects at a

 later date.

-data framesLet us download College buildings, parks, and the cycling lanes in
+sf data framesLet us download College buildings, parks, and the cycling lanes in

-Amsterdam, Netherlands, and plot these in leaflet
+Amsterdam, Netherlands, and plot these in leaflet.

 bbox <- osmdata::getbb("Amsterdam, Netherlands")